mtdvlpr/hcd-prototype/README.md

 I created a prototype that can detect colors of a piece of clothing and that can detect matching pieces of clothing.
 The user can take a picture of a piece of clothing and the app will detect the colors of the piece of clothing.
 The user can then select a color by file input, color picker or text and the app will show matching pieces of clothing.

+I tested the HTML color picker myself using a screen reader, but I couldn't get it to work.
+I decided however to keep it in the prototype, keeping in mind the Exclusive Design principle "Add nonsense", because maybe the user can use it.

 <img src="https://github.com/mtdvlpr/hcd-prototype/assets/46671786/efc0975a-cd11-431b-8a34-cb3245521557" alt="Prototype colors v1" width="45%">
 <img src="https://github.com/mtdvlpr/hcd-prototype/assets/46671786/aa66bdee-4dd5-4419-8b45-b2ac6809e387" alt="Prototype color palette v1" width="45%">